connexcs/docs/docs/provider-ratecard.md

 New Provider Rate Cards may be added manually or by uploading an existing file.

 1. Manual additions: Add a new rate card to an existing carrier by selecting the blue **`+`** button to the top-right of the list, select the appropriate carrier, and set card details manually.
-2. Bulk Upload: From within the carrier, select **Upload**, select the appropriate file, then map the rate card fields against the system fields.
+2. Bulk Upload: From within the carrier, select **Upload**, select the appropriate CSV file (must be converted to CSV prior to upload), then map the rate card fields against the system fields.
 You will be notified with a popup when the import completes.

 ![alt text][provider-card-4]

-!!! note "Bulk Upload file format"
-    The Provider Rate code files must be in CSV format before being uploaded.

 ## Dependent Cards
 These are Customer cards that use the selected rate card.
 Changes to the Provider Rate Card will be applied to each dependent rate card.